GSTJ/react-native-magic-modal/registry/README.md

 This directory is the source for a custom shadcn registry item.
-It copies a React Native component into the consumer's project and adds `react-native-magic-modal` as a dependency.
+It copies a React Native component into the consumer's project and adds `magic-modal` as a dependency.
 It is separate from the official shadcn registry directory.

 The component renders the dialog surface. `MagicModalPortal` owns the backdrop,